 The dog ownership routine allows you to build healthy habits and it also gives you the opportunity to make social connections.
 Dog parks are filled with people you share a common interest with, and there are plenty of people who love to give dogs a friendly pet during walks.
 All of these are opportunities to have new fulfilling friendships and other emotional connections.

-Your doctor might not write down a puppy prescription (we wish!), but when you become a dog owner, you get plenty of health benefits.
-While the biggest improvements are related to your fitness level and heart health, you'll also find that your furry friend will enrich your life in many other ways.
+Your doctor might not write down a puppy prescription (we wish!), but when you are owning a dog, you get plenty of health benefits.
+While the biggest improvements are related to your fitness level and heart health, you’ll also find that your furry friend will enrich your life in many other ways.